olayinkaokewale/react-native-select-picker/README.md

-# React Native Form Select Picker _(v 0.0.4)_
+# React Native Form Select Picker _(v 0.0.5)_
 This is a customized select picker that renders the same way on both android and ios.

 ## What's new?
-Version 0.0.4 fixed the bugs below:
+Version 0.0.5 fixed the bugs below:

-- Changes in children props not being rendered if changed
-- IntelliSense not able to provide prop suggestions and details about props
+- Temporarily fixed breaking changes in React 0.60.0 changing from componentWillReceiveProps to UNSAFE_componentWillReceiveProps
 - iOS rendering issues

 if you already have this package in your project update to the